maging-studio/react-native-webview-leaflet/readme.md

 ### FIX Working on android without expo

-This fix requires the html file from using react-native-fs
+This fix requires the html file from android assets using react-native-fs

 ```
 ~/yourProject/android/app/src/main/assets/index.html